DanOMearaWD/python-challenge/README.md

 This dataset consists of two columns: "Date" and "Profit/Losses".
 The Python script [PyBank/main.py] processes this file to calculate the following:

 Total number of months in the dataset
-Net total amount of "Profit/Losses" over the entire period Changes in "Profit/Losses" over the period and the average of these changes Greatest increase in profits (date and amount) over the period Greatest decrease in profits (date and amount) over the period
+Net total amount of "Profit/Losses" over the entire period\n Changes in "Profit/Losses" over the period and the average of these changes Greatest increase in profits (date and amount) over the period Greatest decrease in profits (date and amount) over the period